 We’ve partnered with Clarkslegal to bring you a maternity leave template for small businesses, helping you to make sure your maternity leave policy works seamlessly.

 Sign up for our special content and email newsletters to access these documents.
 Once you’ve filled that in you can select whether you want your template as a PDF or a Word document and it will be with you in moments.

 Every small business has its own specific legal needs, but most cannot afford in-house counsel or the services of a corporate lawyer.
-That’s why we’ve partnered with elXtr – they provide customisable, quality legal documentation online, designed with small business owners in mind.
+That’s why we’ve partnered with Clarkslegal – they provide customisable, quality legal documentation online, designed with small business owners in mind.

 Maternity leave should be a major consideration for small businesses.
-It is an important legal obligation that, through a combination of employer and state, offers statutory maternity leave, statutory maternity pay, time off for antenatal care, and extra governmental help, dependant on circumstances.
+It is an important legal obligation that, through a combination of employer and state, offers statutory maternity leave, statutory maternity pay, time off for antenatal care, and extra governmental help, dependent on circumstances.

 However, drawing up a maternity leave policy can be challenging, especially if you don’t have in-house legal expertise.
 First, you need to make sure that your policy meets your statutory requirements.
 But in addition to that, you might want to offer extra perks.
 More generous maternity and paternity leave terms are a popular means by which small businesses can attract and retain talent, even if they don’t have the pull of their larger competitors.

 There is a range of legal requirements that employers have when it comes to maternity policies.
 First, you must make sure that your maternity leave policy is easily available to all employees.
 For example, you might have hard copies in the office, or additionally you might publish it on your company intranet.